jnylam/jnylam.github.io/_courses/149-f16/homework01.md

 ## Deliverables

 Use a word processor to include your answers to these 8 questions and your screenshot.
-Include your name and the words "Homework 1" at the beginning.
+Include your name, the class and section, and the name of this assignment at the beginning of your document.
 Export your document to a single PDF file and submit it on Canvas.
 The due date is listed in the schedule.

 ## Rubric